Which Free Trading App is For Me?

 - Extended-hours trading

-- Ability to upgrade to Gold for more features
+- Ability to upgrade to Robinhood Gold for more features

 If you like to take money matters into your own hands, you might like Robinhood.
 As we said before, Robinhood isn’t a robo-advisor.
 This means that investors are on their own to rebalance and manage their portfolios.
-If you prefer to rebalance your investments, keep an eye on tax efficient investing and trade throughout the day, then choose Robinhood a free bare-bones trading app will save you money—you just need to be proactive about monitoring your account.
+If you prefer to rebalance your investments, keep an eye on tax efficient investing and trade throughout the day, then choose Robinhood a free trading app will save you money on trading commissions—you just need to be proactive about monitoring your account.

-In the M1 vs. Robinhood race, M1 wins if you’re seeking retirement, trust, business or joint accounts.
+In the Robinhood vs M1 Finance race, M1 wins if you’re seeking trust, business or joint accounts.
+This service is also more suited to long term investing.

-Neither account offers access to robo-advisor with human financial planners, so you’ll have to look elsewhere for more hands-on investing advice.
+Neither account offers live financial planners, so you’ll have to look elsewhere for more live advice.

 M1 Finance vs. Robinhood—Deep Dive